dkubb/haskell-builder/README.md

 # haskell-builder

-A docker container for compiling statically linked binaries written in Haskell
+A docker container for compiling statically linked binaries written in Haskell.

+This project is inspired by [golang-builder](https://github.com/CenturyLinkLabs/golang-builder) for Go, but provides the same result for Haskell binaries.

 ## Overview